Shaquille O'Neal: Boston Celtics (2010–2011)

-Upon hearing Bryant comment that he had more rings than O'Neal, Wyc Grousbeck, principal owner of the Celtics, saw an opportunity to acquire O'Neal.
+Upon hearing Bryant comment that he had more rings than O'Neal, Wyc Grousbeck, principal owner of the Boston Celtics, saw an opportunity to acquire O'Neal.
 Celtics coach Doc Rivers agreed to the signing on the condition that O'Neal would not receive preferential treatment, nor could he cause any locker room problems like in Los Angeles or Miami.
 On August 4, 2010, the Celtics announced that they had signed O'Neal.
 The contract was for two years at the veteran minimum salary for a total contract value of $2.8 million.
 O'Neal wanted the larger mid-level exception contract, but the Celtics chose instead to give it to Jermaine O'Neal.
 The Atlanta Hawks and the Dallas Mavericks also expressed interest but had stalled on O'Neal's salary demands.
 He was introduced by the Celtics on August 10, 2010, and chose the number 36.

 O'Neal said he did not "compete with little guys who run around dominating the ball, throwing up 30 shots a night—like D–Wade, Kobe."
 O'Neal added that he was only competing against Duncan: "If Tim Duncan gets five rings, then that gives some writer the chance to say 'Duncan is the best,' and I can't have that."
 Publicly, he insisted he did not care whether he started or substituted for the Celtics, but expected to be part of the second unit.
 Privately, he wanted to start, but kept it to himself.
 O'Neal missed games throughout the season due to an assortment of ailments to his right leg including knee, calf, hip, and Achilles injuries.
 The Celtics traded away center Kendrick Perkins in February partially due to the expectation that O'Neal would return to fill Perkins' role.
 The Celtics were 33–10 in games Perkins had missed during the year due to injury, and they were 19–3 in games that O'Neal played over 20 minutes.
 After requesting a cortisone shot, O'Neal returned April 3 after missing 27 games due to his Achilles; he played only five minutes due to a strained right calf.
 It was the last regular season game he would play that year.
 O'Neal missed the first round of the 2011 playoffs.
 He insisted on more cortisone shots and returned in the second round, but he was limited to 12 minutes in two games as the Heat eliminated the Celtics from the playoffs.

 On June 1, 2011, O'Neal announced his retirement via social media.
 On a short video on Twitter, O'Neal tweeted, "We did it.
 Nineteen years, baby.
 I want to thank you very much.
 That's why I'm telling you first.
 I'm about to retire.
 Love you.
 Talk to you soon."
 On June 3, 2011, O'Neal held a press conference at his home in Orlando to officially announce his retirement.